| Cozumel Hotels | Cancun Hotels | Chat Room | Bulletin Board | Cozumel Live Webcams | Free Wallpaper | Cozumel Diving | Vacation Home Rentals |

 CERTIFICATION.
 Some equipment modification may

-be necessary.
 If you go with a Trained Professional

 Guide, no additional certification is needed.